Quantum kinetic theory of nonlinear thermal current: Quantum kinetic theory for thermal current

-We highlight that the contribution from the first term of Eq.~\eqref{Th_C_def} can be thought as the equivalent of the semiclassical definition of the heat current ${\bm J}_s=\int [d{\bm k}] (\epsilon- \mu) g_{\bm r}$~\cite{SSP} where $g_{\bm r}$ is the temperature gradient induced non-equilibrium distribution function.
-Moreover, the resultant contribution of the last three terms of Eq.~\eqref{Th_C_def} can be considered as the equivalent to the heat magnetization current density ($-{ \bm \nabla} \times {\bm M_Q}$)~\cite{Qian_Nu_PRB_2020}.
+We highlight that the contribution from the first term of Eq.~\eqref{Th_C_def} can be thought of as the equivalent of the semiclassical definition of the heat current ${\bm J}_s=\int [d{\bm k}] (\epsilon- \mu) g_{\bm r}$~\cite{SSP} where $g_{\bm r}$ is the temperature gradient induced non-equilibrium distribution function.
+The second term can be thought as the correction to the local current induced by the finite size of the wave packet.
+Moreover, the resultant contribution of the last two terms of Eq.~\eqref{Th_C_def} can be considered as the equivalent to the heat magnetization current density ($-{ \bm \nabla} \times {\bm M_Q}$)~\cite{Qian_Nu_PRB_2020}.
 As a consistency check, using the definition in Eq.~\eqref{Th_C_def}, we have calculated the expression of the linear anomalous thermal Hall current (see Appendix~\ref{Appendix_LTC}) known in the semiclassical theory.